turingschool/backend-curriculum-site/module4/success.md

 ### Portfolio

-To document all of the work you've done this module, include each of the items above (except the Career Development portion) in your portfolio, which is due on Thursday of Week 6.
+To document all of the work you've done this module, follow the guidelines stated in the B4 portfolio template.
+A Pull Requested submitting your portfolio is due Wednesday of Week 6.

 ### Turing Story Presentation